← bOpen.ai

 audio-specialist.md

-Use this agent for ElevenLabs audio generation — voiceovers, sound effects, and music — plus xAI/Grok image generation.
+Use this agent for ElevenLabs audio generation — voiceovers, sound effects, music, and voice cloning — plus xAI/Grok image generation.

 SECURITY